Aurora Config

 azure/groups[]List of groups that are granted access to the application.
 An empty list means everyone in the organisation can access the application.

 azure/jwtToStsConverter/enabledtrueWhether a clinger instance should be deployed as a sidecar proxy for the service.
-This is a simple way of making the application available after moving from webseal.
-The clinger proxy will be set up with correct application ID and will validate the token from Azure and convert it into an iv-user header as if the request came from webseal.
+The clinger proxy will be set up with correct application ID and will validate the token from Azure and convert it into an iv-user header.

 azure/jwtToStsConverter/jwksUrlhttp://login-microsoftonline-com.app2ext.intern-preprod.skead.no/common/discovery/keysThe url for the JWKS used to sign keys in AzureAD.
 This will typically be a general setting per environment.
 When testing, use the internal address https://funky-appsikk.apps.utv04.paas.skead.no/api/keys.

-Note: this feature is currently in beta testing and should only be used in cooporation with the platform team.
+Note: this feature is currently in beta testing and should only be used in cooperation with the platform team.

 NTA STS integration